 Blockchain - Simply explained

 The thing about blockchain is, it is new.
 In fact, very new.
-And if I were to bore you with the details of how crypto-currency works with words like ledgers, cryptography, timestamps, hash, protocol, peer-to-peer etc. It is too technical an explanation really, it teaches how certain models of blockchain work but not necessarily the concept or the idea behind it.
+We could bore you with the details of how crypto-currency works with words like ledgers, cryptography, timestamps, hash, protocol, peer-to-peer etc. It is too technical an explanation really, it teaches how certain models of blockchain work but not necessarily the concept or the idea behind it.
+Which is why we have chosen to write 'Blockchain - Simply explained' for you.